Chanettee Wannasaen

 Chanettee Wannasaen (ชเนตตี วรรณแสน; born 16 April 2004) is a Thai professional golfer playing on the LPGA Tour.

-Wannasaen turned professional in 2021 and quickly established herself, winning six tournaments in Thailand in 2022.
-Her success extended to Europe that same year with a victory at the Trust Golf Links Series - Ramside Hall on the LET Access Series.
-However, her breakout moment came in September 2023 when she secured an victory at the Portland Classic as a Monday qualifier.
-This win marked her first LPGA Tour title and cemented her status as a rising star in the golfing world.
+Wannasaen turned professional in 2021.
+In 2022, she won six tournaments in Thailand and one on the LET Access Series.
+She secured her first LPGA Tour victory at the 2023 Portland Classic as a Monday qualifier.
+She later won the 2024 Dana Open and tied for second at the 2025 Women's PGA Championship, her best finish in a major championship.

 Early life

 Wannasaen was born on 16 April 2004 in Chiang Mai, Thailand.

 Professional career

 Wannasaen turned professional in 2021.
-She won the national qualifier tournament to play in the Honda LPGA Thailand twice in 2021 and 2022.
+She won the national qualifier tournament to play in the Honda LPGA Thailand in both 2021 and 2022.

 2022

-In 2022, Wannasaen won six tournaments in Thailand, including hat-trick win for the first three Thailand Mixed series events.
+In 2022, Wannasaen won six tournaments in Thailand, including the first three events of the Thailand Mixed series.
 On 8 July, she won the Trust Golf Links Series on the LET Access Series at Ramside Hall Golf Club in Durham, England.
-She shot a career-best and course-record round when she carded nine-under-par 64 in the second round.
-Three weeks later, she finished tied for 24th at the Trust Golf Women's Scottish Open on the LPGA Tour and earned a place in the Women's British Open.
-In December, she earned her card for the 2023 LPGA Tour after finished tied for sixth at the qualifying school.
+Later that month, she tied for 24th at the Trust Golf Women's Scottish Open and earned a place in the Women's British Open.
+In December, she tied for sixth at the qualifying school to earn her card for the 2023 LPGA Tour.